 This program provides cost share assistance to units of government to solve minor erosion and flooding problems.
-Three carry over projects from FY 2016 and eight new projects were included in the FY 2017 budget.
+Four carry over projects from last year and six new projects were included in the FY 2018 budget.

 28. Elkhorn River 240th Street, Bank Stabilization Project